 What makes Fayette County 911 THE Dream Team?
 Where should we begin?

 Our communication center has gotten better every year at celebrating this week!
 Themed days, from Viva La 911, to Luaus!
-Our …
+Our supervisors allows us to do no-uniforms all week with jeans!
+And even some …

 At Jasper County Emergency Services, we aren’t just co-workers/employees, we are a work family, a WAMILY.